Information About Fraudulent Emails and Phone Calls Referencing Baker McKenzie

 - Do not send any money in response to the email

-- Forward the suspicious email to your organization’s IT Department and ask that they inspect the message to determine legitimacy
+- If applicable, forward the suspicious email to your organization’s IT Department and ask that they inspect the message to determine legitimacy

 - Delete (permanently) the message from your email account